Paul scores season-high 28, Suns roll past Lakers 130-104 - WHIZ News

 Phoenix led by 26 points early in the third quarter, but the Lakers cut that advantage to 91-77 late in the third.
 The Suns responded with back-to-back 3-pointers from Ish Wainright and Landry Shamet and took a 99-77 lead into the final quarter.

+“That is a well-oiled machine over there,” Lakers coach Darvin Ham said.
+“They took care of business over there tonight and I felt that our guys competed to best of their ability.”

-Dennis Schroder led the Lakers with a season-high 30 points.
+Dennis Schroder led the starless Lakers with a season-high 30 points.
 He shot 12 of 19 from the field.
+Kendrick Nunn scored 17 points off the bench.
+Lonnie Walker IV and Thomas Bryant both added 16 points.

+“End of the day, it is the next man up mentality,” Schroder said.
+“Everybody has to be ready to play and compete at the highest level.
+You can’t control if someone is going to be out.”

 The Suns jumped out to a 38-24 lead, shooting 66.7% in the first quarter.
 Paul scored 14 points.
 Torrey Craig made a wide-open 3-pointer just before the halftime buzzer to give the Suns a 68-44 advantage.